mistersingh179/sidekik/notes/step_Pending.md

     - e.g. if we run a uniswap swap, we can see the data go from 1 contract to all contracts and then back
     - allow to run slowly function by function
     - inspect bytes at each function level
+- workspaces
+  - default is local workspace stored in LC
+  - create a new workspace give it name.
+  - each work space has its own set of data like contracts
+  - convert an existing workspace to a shared workspace or create a new shared workspace,
+  - this creates a new workspace on server, stores data on server and gives back an id for it.
+  - link which can be shared and opens the shared workspace from the workspace name.
+  - changes to shared workspace are stored back on server
+  - locally store all your workspaces, local ones you created, or shared ones you created, or shared ones you received & opened
+  - able to select any workspace in UI, this hydrates from that workspace, and stores back to that workspace.

 # bugs
 - display Number should not say Eth, but say 10^18 etc.
   - for example output of Dai should say 55 Million Dai, not 55 Million Eth